weshaggard/azure-rest-api-specs/specification/cleanroom/resource-manager/readme.md

-# cleanroomservice
+# cleanroom

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for cleanroomservice.
+This is the AutoRest configuration file for cleanroom.

 ## Getting Started